TwiztedDesign/vff/docs/README.md

     subTitle    : "This is a subtitle"
 };
-// Register the object as a template var lowerThird = vff.addTemplate("Lower Third", lowerThird);
+// Register the object as a template var lowerThird = vff.registerTemplate("Lower Third", lowerThird);
 ```
 The above code will generate the same result as the code we used in the "Getting Started" example in the HTML file.
 The name of the template is the object name, and the properties of the template as the object properties.
-The function "addTemplate" will return a template object that will contain functions for events and additional data.
+The function "registerTemplate" will return a template object that will contain functions for events and additional data.
 Note that when registering the template via js, you can specify any name you want for the template,
 the first pram is the name of the template as it would be displayed in the controller (Lower Third) and the second param is the object that will be used to contain the data of the template.

 ## Working with Frameworks